Date Announced For Memorial Service Honoring Greg Biffle & 6 Others Killed In Plane Crash

 Details Released About Public Memorial Service For NASCAR’s Greg Biffle And Other Plane Crash Victims

-Plans have been established for a memorial service honoring retired NASCAR driver Greg Biffle and six others killed in a plane crash on December 18.
+Plans have been established for a memorial service honoring Greg Biffle and six others killed in a plane crash on December 18.

 Around 10:20 AM on December 18, a Cessna C550 jet crashed at the Statesville Regional Airport in North Carolina.
 However, initial reports didn’t name the victims.

-Later, a statement released by the victims’ families confirmed their identities.
-Sadly, Greg Biffle, his wife Cristina, their son Ryder, and Greg’s daughter Emma were all killed in the crash.
+Later, a statement from the victims’ families confirmed their identities.
+Greg Biffle, his wife Cristina, their son Ryder, and Greg’s daughter Emma were all killed in the crash.

-The statement identified the other victims as Craig Wadsworth, Dennis Dutton, and Dennis’ son, Jack Dutton.
-A GoFundMe has been established to help Craig Wadsworth’s family pay for funeral expenses.
+The statement identified the other victims as Craig Wadsworth, Dennis Dutton, and Jack Dutton.
+A GoFundMe has been established to help Craig Wadsworth’s family with funeral expenses.

 RELATED: HONORING THE CELEBRITIES & FAMOUS FIGURES WE LOST IN 2025

-Now, a date has been set for a memorial service honoring Greg Biffle and the other plane crash victims
+A date has since been set for a memorial service honoring Greg Biffle and the other crash victims

 Greg Biffle’s Obituary Highlights His Career Accomplishments, Hobbies, And Philanthropic Endeavors